Adelina Sotnikova

 Adelina Dmitriyevna Sotnikova (Адели́на Дми́триевна Со́тникова [ɐdɛˈlʲinə ˈsotnʲɪkəvə]; born 1 July 1996) is a retired Russian figure skater.
 She is the 2014 Olympic gold medalist in ladies' singles, a two-time European silver medalist (2012, 2013), a two-time Rostelecom Cup bronze medalist (2011, 2015), and a four-time Russian national champion (2009, 2011, 2012, 2014).

 On the junior level, she is the 2012 Youth Olympic silver medalist, the 2011 Junior World champion, the 2010 Junior Grand Prix Final champion, and the 2009 Russian junior national champion.
 Sotnikova stopped competing after the 2015–2016 season.
 She announced her retirement on 1 March 2020.

+She later admitted that she failed a drug test during the 2014 Sochi Olympics, but that her second sample showed no signs of doping.

 Career

 Early years

 Adelina Sotnikova began skating at the age of four at the Yuzhny ice rink near her home in Moscow.
 Taught by Anna Patrikeeva until the age of seven, she then began training at CSKA which is further away from her home.
 She began working with coach Elena Buianova (Vodorezova) a year later.

 During the 2008–2009 season, Sotnikova debuted at the senior level at the 2009 Russian Nationals and won the gold medal at the age of 12.
 One month later she also won the 2009 Russian Junior Championships.

 Sotnikova was ineligible to compete on the Junior Grand Prix circuit during the 2009–2010 season because International Skating Union rules require that skaters turn 13 before 1 July in their place of birth – she was born a few hours into 1 July in Moscow.
 Sotnikova's mother told her that she was born a month prematurely anyway.
 She struggled with a growth spurt and dropped to fourth at Russian senior nationals and sixth in the junior event.